norment/redcap/README.md

 ##  First-time Configuration
 Access REDCap from your browser on `pXX-podman.tsd.usit.no:8000/redcap/install.php`, which should display instructions for REDCap deployment.

-* Step 1 of the instructions can be skipped as it's already executed by MYSQL's [init.sh](mysql/init.sh) script.
+* Step 1 of the instructions can be skipped as it's already executed with [init.sh](mysql/init.sh) script.

 * Step 2 should also succeed, showing green-colored ``Connection to the MySQL database 'redcap' was successful!`` text.
 If you have an error it's likely related to the connection to the database, i.e. the problem is likely in `database.php` file.